mjambon/dune-deps-action/README.md

 git push origin master
 ```

-Visit the "Actions" tab on your project's GitHub page.
+Then visit the "Actions" tab on your project's GitHub page.
 You should see
 some work being done for the "dependency graph" workflow.

 If successful, there should now be a `.deps` folder at the root of your
 project.

-Note: There are ways to reference an external workflow rather than
-copy-pasting it as suggested above.
-(TODO: instructions)

 ### Step 2: Show the graph